becarpenter/book6/2. IPv6 Basic Technology/DNS.md

   add ULAs to global DNS by default.
 Of course, it is OK to include ULAs in _local_ DNS if a split DNS configuration is used.

+    _Note:_ Some AAAA records for ULA addresses do exist in the DNS, and are not a security risk, but they may cause unexpected failures from a user's standpoint.

 Some statistics on AAAA records and reachability may be found at [Dan Wing's site](https://www.employees.org/~dwing/aaaa-stats/).